veracruz-project/video-object-detection/README.md

-# Video object detection example
+# Video object detection demo for IoTeX

-This example combines and integrates two simpler examples, the video decoder and the [deep learning server](https://github.com/veracruz-project/veracruz-examples/tree/main/deep-learning-server).
+This program combines and integrates two simpler examples, the video decoder and the [deep learning server](https://github.com/veracruz-project/veracruz-examples/tree/main/deep-learning-server).
-The video decoder uses [`openh264`](https://github.com/veracruz-project/openh264) to decode an H264 video into individual frames, which are converted to RGB and made palatable to an object detector built on top of the [Darknet neural network framework](https://github.com/veracruz-project/darknet).
+The video decoder uses [`Mbed TLS`](https://github.com/veracruz-project/mbedtls/) to decrypt an H264 video, then uses [`openh264`](https://github.com/veracruz-project/openh264) to decode the video into individual frames, which are converted to RGB and made palatable to an object detector built on top of the [Darknet neural network framework](https://github.com/veracruz-project/darknet).
 The output is a list of detected objects, associated with their detection probability, and an optional prediction image showing each detected object in a bounding box.

 ## Build
 * Install [`wasi sdk 14`](https://github.com/WebAssembly/wasi-sdk) and set `WASI_SDK_ROOT` to point to its installation directory